wejendorp/dorp.io/_posts/2018-10-26-recursive-toll.md

 In practice, this is commonly done by introducing an accumulator.
-Basically we keep a running sum, such that instead of creating a call stack with `sum([1, 2, 3, 4])` of `1 + (2 + (...))` we can evaluate the plus immediately, and pass it on to a new function call.
+Basically we keep a running sum, such that instead of creating a call stack with `sum([1, 2, 3, 4])` of `1 + (2 + (...))` we can evaluate the plus immediately, and pass it on to a new function call as the accumulator argument.

 This allows the runtime to swap the current stack frame with the new function call, i.e.
 'not to take notes'.
 There is no longer a need to remember every previous frame